 9. To date, 14± acres of the sand and gravel extraction authorized by Permit 2006-0186B has been disturbed, and approximately 10± acres have been reclaimed.
-Extraction of sand and gravel will continue on the 4± acres that have not been reclaimed; this area will also be used as part of the mineral extraction operations.
+Extraction of sand and gravel will continue on the 4± acres that have not been reclaimed; this area

+Page 9 of 17 Staff Draft - For Review Purposes Only will also be used as part of the mineral extraction operations.
 As shown on the Site Plan Map, this area will be primarily used for material processing, stockpiling, and stormwater management.